funcool/promesa/doc/channels.md

 # Channels (CSP pattern)

 An implementation of channel abstraction and CSP patterns for Clojure and ClojureScript.
-It's a [core.async][3] alternative implementation of channel abstraction that laverages platform facilities for concurrency (no go macro transformations, laverages JDK19 Virtual Threads on the JVM).
+It's a [core.async][3] alternative implementation of channel abstraction that leverages platform facilities for concurrency (no go macro transformations, leverages virtual threads on the JVM).

+**NOTE**: Virtual threads are only available on JDK 21+ (or JDK 19 with experimental features enabled).

-There are [Code Walkthrought][0] where you can learn the main API usage patterns.
+See the [Code Walkthrough][0] to learn the main API usage patterns.
 Also, you can read the [core.async rationale][1] for better understanding the main ideas of the CSP pattern.

-**NOTE**: Although the main focus is the use in JVM, where is all the potential; the channel implementation is also available on CLJS.
-There are no go macros on CLJS, but all the operators (including `alts`) can be used with alredy available promesa API and syntactic abstractions (such that `promesa.core/loop` and `promesa.core/recur`).
-Read the docstring for know if the operator/helper internally uses vthreads or not.
+**NOTE**: Although the main focus is the use in JVM, where all of the potential is, the channel implementation is also available on CLJS.
+There are no go macros on CLJS, but all the operators (including `alts`) can be used with already available promesa API and syntactic abstractions (such as `promesa.core/loop` and `promesa.core/recur`).
+Read the docstring to know if the operator/helper internally uses vthreads or not.

 ## Differences with `core.async`